 Tesneem El-Alami – Head Editor Tesneem is our main editor, taking care to attend to all media that is posted on the site.
 She is a Creative Writing major at Lesley University and intends to be an editor post graduation inshaAllah.

-Rayhan El-Alami - Content Curator Rayhan selects themes and articles for the website, and conducts background research to ensure content is accurate and factual.
-She is a stay-at-home mother of two with a background in education.
+Rayhan El-Alami – Content Curator Rayhan selects themes and articles for the website, and conducts background research to ensure content is accurate and factual.
+She is a stay-at-home mother of three with a background in education.

 Interested in joining the team?
 Just want to chat?
 Shoot an email to email@example.com.